Government of New Hampshire: State law

 New Hampshire had no law against having an open container of alcohol in a car until 1990, though it has since cracked down on alcohol in numerous ways, including a 2008 enactment that makes underage possession of alcohol include possessing it inside one's body.

 New Hampshire is a constitutional carry state, allowing open and concealed carry of all guns while not requiring any permits.
 New Hampshire also allows the protection of oneself or property with stand your ground laws expanding the castle doctrine.

 Civil unions became legal in New Hampshire at the start of 2008, giving all the rights associated with marriage in the state to same-sex couples.
 On January 1, 2010, same-sex marriage became legal in New Hampshire, overriding the civil union law.

-The state had the death penalty for specific categories of homicide.
-The last execution was conducted in 1939.
-In 2008, a jury voted to impose the death penalty for the first time since 1959 in the Addison case.
-However, in 2019, the death penalty was repealed.
-Some advocates of repeal claimed the act would not affect the Addison case, but some opponents asserted that Addison would be spared by asserting his due process rights.
+The state previously had the death penalty for specific categories of homicide.
+The most recent execution, of Howard Long, was conducted in 1939.

+In 2008, a jury voted to impose the death penalty, for the first time since 1959, on Michael K. Addison for the murder of Michael Briggs, an on-duty police officer.
+In 2019, the death penalty was repealed; as the repeal was not retroactive, Addison remains on death row.

 New Hampshire was the last state in the country to require public kindergarten, which was mandated in 2007.